-SNAP is authorized by the Food and Nutrition Act of 2008, as amended.
-Regulatory authority for SNAP resides in the Code of Federal Regulations (CFR), Title 7 CFR, Parts 271 through 283.
-The focus of this agreed-upon procedures engagement was on 7 CFR 274 - Requirements for Issuance and Use of Program Benefits.
+SNAP is authorized by the Food and Nutrition Act of 2008, as amended.5 Regulatory authority for SNAP resides in the Code of Federal Regulations (CFR), Title 7 CFR, Parts 271 through 285.
+The focus of this agreed-upon procedures engagement was on 7 CFR, Part 274 - Issuance and Use of Program Benefits.

-FNS oversees the SNAP program at the Federal level from its headquarters in Alexandria, Virginia, and its seven Regional Offices (ROs).
+FNS oversees SNAP at the Federal level from its headquarters in Alexandria, Virginia, and its seven Regional Offices (ROs).
 The ROs each serve several different States, and may include U.S. territories.

 State offices, in turn, are responsible for overseeing local SNAP offices where applicants can apply for SNAP benefits, and in 42 States, applicants can also apply online.
-Each State uses its own application form and determines household eligibility and calculates benefits.
-In Maryland, the Department of Human Services (DHS) performs this function.
+Each State uses its own application form, determines household eligibility, and calculates benefits.
+In Massachusetts, the MA DTA performs this function.

-In FY 2016, Maryland issued \$1,079,151,904 in SNAP benefits serving an average of 388,957 households or 744,343 individual participants per month.
-Nationally, Maryland represents 1.62% of benefits, 1.68% of all SNAP participants, and ranked 21 out of 53 States and Territories in benefits issued.
+In FY 2016, Massachusetts issued \$1,189,716,303 in SNAP benefits serving an average of 450,364 households or 779,192 individual participants per month.
+Nationally, Massachusetts represents 1.79% of benefits, 1.76% of all SNAP participants, and ranked 18 out of 53 States and Territories in benefits issued.6